Santa-Bunny/magic-wifi-handler/docs/README.md

 ```cpp
 #include <magicWiFi>
 ```
-You can then refer to the boost.asio library for all functions.
-The only difference is when sending ethernet frames, a priority bit is now required.
+You can then refer to the libtins library for definitions.

+To differentiate between libtins and magicWiFi, to use magicWiFi, the namespace is `magicwifi::` instead of `libtins::`